 For revenue from the sale, design and installation of computer network systems and information technology systems (revenue from project work), I gained an understanding of the internal controls related to this revenue, including those related to procurement and the recording of project costs, inquired of responsible executives, and gained an understanding of the processes that the subsidiary applied in assessing the percentage of completion, estimating project costs and estimating possible losses.
 I also considered the conditions in the contracts relating to revenue recognition.
-In addition, I examined the estimation of project costs and, on a sampling basis, I examined the supporting documents for project costs incurred during the year and performed an analytical review of the percentage of completion determined through a comparison of project costs incurred throughout the period to the total estimated project costs.
+In addition, I examined the estimation of project costs and, on a sampling basis, I examined the supporting documents for project costs incurred during the year and performed an analytical review of the percentage of completion estimated by the project managers and the percentage of completion determined through a comparison of project costs incurred throughout the period to the total estimated project costs.
 I also read related contracts and performed an analytical review of gross profit margin to detect possible irregularities.